layershift/enscale-docs/pages/03.features/02.horizontal-scaling/docs.10.md

 ##### Step 3

 Confirm your selection by clicking **Add Node**.
-If you already have a node of that type in your environment, the version will be the same, else you will receive the latest available version of the selected node type.
+If you already have a node of that type in your environment, the version will be the same, else you will receive the default version of the selected node type.
+You can [change the version](/getting-started/dashboard-guide/environment-view#configure-tab) later in the configure tab.

 !!!
-If you already have a node of that type, and you wish to add an empty one of the same type, you can use the **New [node type]** button from the **Scaling** tab.
+If you already have a node of that type, and you wish to create a new empty node of the same type, you can also use the **New [node type]** button from the **Scaling** tab.

 ### Cloning existing nodes